OPR-group-BNITM/vimop/README.md

 If you are using EPI2ME desktop, nextflow and docker are included in the setup of the software.

 If you want to start the pipeline from the command line you need to install nextflow and [docker](https://www.docker.com/).
-If you do not want to use docker, you can also use a conda or singularity profile as described in the next section.
+If you do not want to use docker, you can also use a conda or apptainer profile as described in the next section.

 ViMOP should run on all operating systems and so far has been tested on the following operating systems:
 - MacOS 14.7 and 15.5 (Intel core i9)
 - Ubuntu 22.04.3 and 24.04.1

-### Alternative profiles for command line usage: Conda and Singularity
+### Alternative profiles for command line usage: Conda and Apptainer

 If you prefer to not use docker and you are using Linux, there are two alternative profiles implemented in ViMOP.